Skip to main content

 • July 29, 2017

 "I had my first experience of Restless Leg 18 years ago, having to get up about twice a night.
 It was not until I had to get up 10 times in one night I sought medical help.
-A very compassionate lady doctor put me onto Paxam which dropped my having to get up to twice a night.
-I have been on it ever since taking two tablets of 2 mg every night an hour or so before going to bed.
-It is not often I get a full night sleep and so I go for a walk until my leg sorts itself out.
-Some nights I find that after my walk (Which I recommend) I sleep in my comfortable arm chair for the rest of the night.
-At the age of 87, I may as well take if for the remainder of my life."
+A very compassionate lady doctor put me onto Paxam, which dropped my having to get up to twice a night.
+I have been on it ever since, taking two tablets of 2 mg every night an hour or so before going to bed.
+It is not often I get a full night's sleep, and so I go for a walk until my leg sorts itself out.
+Some nights I find that after my walk (which I recommend), I sleep in my comfortable armchair for the rest of the night.
+At the age of 87, I may as well take it for the remainder of my life."

 7 / 10